junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas doesn't answer, just walking closer to the cabinet.
 His steps are still slightly shaky, the bandage over the gash on his calf leaks hints of black, the one on his shoulder red.
 He reaches the top shelf with his uninjured hand.

-Bobby grabs the book Cas was reading.
+Bobby grabs the book that Cas was reading.
 Cas already knows what he's going to hear.

 "Are you out of your mind?
 You'd be a damn fool even *think* about doing THAT?!"
 Bobby snaps, passing the book to Sam.